 If you are eligible, you can apply to study at Berklee as a graduate student in three steps:

 1. Application and fee

 Submit your online application at apply.berklee.edu, accompanied by a $155 (nonrefundable) application fee.
 Refer to supporting materials to learn the steps and materials required for the application process.
 Note that the application fee is waived for Berklee alumni.

 2. Audition and interview

-Applicants to the Master of Arts in music therapy program and the Master of Music in contemporary performance programs who are selected after prescreening will be required to do both an audition and interview.
+Applicants to the Master of Arts in music therapy program and the Master of Music in contemporary performance (production concentration) program who are selected after prescreening will be required to do both an audition and interview.
 Learn more about the audition process.